codingsenpi/urbandictionary-ulauncher/README.md

 Returns:

-    Top definitions for "amogus"
+  Top definitions for `amogus`

   Example usage (if available)

   👍 6262 👎 163

 💡 Customization